openeuropa/oe_whitelabel/README.md

 This is needed to make sure that the install hook for `oe_whitelabel_paragraphs` runs _before_ config-import during a deployment.

 Note that `drush updb` will also trigger update hooks in `oe_bootstrap_theme_helper`, which will uninstall the legacy module `oe_bootstrap_theme_paragraphs`.

+### Upgrade to 1.0.0-alpha6

+This release contains some bugs, please move directly to alpha7.